MYSTRANsolver/MYSTRAN/BUILD.md

   3. Fetch the source code if you haven't already.
 If you're using Git, you can clone the repo with **`git clone https://github.com/MYSTRANsolver/MYSTRAN.git`**.
   4. Move the terminal to the MYSTRAN folder.
 If you've just run `git clone`, just do a **`cd MYSTRAN`**.
   5. Generate the build scripts by running **`cmake -G "MinGW Makefiles" .`**.
   6. Compile with **`mingw32-make`**.
-If you have an N-core processor, running **`mingw32-make -jN`** will probably me much faster.
+If you have an N-core processor, running **`mingw32-make -jN`** will probably be much faster.
 A good choice of N is printed in the previous step, right before the end.
   7. The executable will reside at **`Binaries/mystran.exe`**.

 ### Steps for Linux (any)